htmlcsstoimage/docs/guides/twitter-screenshot.md

 <hr>

+{% include hint.md title="Problems with Twitter screenshots" text="The Twitter embed API has changed and is blocking many requests.
+This has resulted in screenshots often returning blank images.
+We currently do not have a solution, but are working on it." %}

 ## How it works

 To generate a screenshot of a Tweet, we can make use of the Twitter embed API.